 The last reported total Tesla miles were back in June of last year.
 It read 7,859,230,414.
 At that time, there were 38 total worldwide Tesla fatalities reported.
 That’s a worldwide rate of .48 Tesla fatalities per 100 million miles compared to the U.S. average of 1.22 every 100 million miles.
 That means the worldwide Tesla fatality rate per 100 million miles is ~60% less than the U.S. average.

-We now stand at reported 55 Tesla fatalities (passengers included) total with no total mileage update to give a present rate.
-But what we do know is that since then, Tesla has drastically increased the amount of Teslas on the road by almost double.
+We now stand at reported 76 Tesla fatalities (passengers, pedestrians, and other vehicles included) total with no total mileage update to give a present rate.
+But what we do know is that since then, Tesla has drastically increased the amount of Teslas on the road by double while also continuing to improve Autopilot and their other active safety features.
+So far, in 2019, there have only been 14 Tesla related fatalities reported, of which only 7 affected the occupants inside the Tesla.

 Is Tesla the Safest Car on The Road?

 While many would like to believe so, probably not.
 But they do stand well above the given averages on a per mile basis.
 Tesla even claims to hold the lowest probability of injury of every vehicle tested by the NHTSA.
-The company claims to have engineered their cars to be the safest vehicles on the road but who knows if they achieved it.
+The company states to have engineered their cars to be the safest vehicles on the road but who knows if they achieved it.
 Unless every manufacturer releases their crash data, there’s not real way to state that as fact.
-All 3 current Tesla models hold 5 star safety ratings in every category so it’s no question whether or not they’re safe, instead we question the bold claim.
+All 3 current Tesla models hold 5 star safety ratings in every category in just about every region tested so it’s no question whether or not they’re safe, instead we question the bold claims made.

 There have been a few cars produced with an astonishing recording of zero fatalities.
 None of the Tesla models fall on this list.